Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

 “this could be structured to improve learning generally!”

-So in 2018, I started a long research and experimentation into how learning could be made easier and faster so others like me wouldn’t have to sit through boring classes or read through long filler articles.
+So in 2018, I started to research and experiment with how learning could be made easier and faster so others like me wouldn’t have to sit through boring classes or read through long articles.

 I’ll share different ideas and processes I found and how I have leveraged them to create something usable.